Oklahoma woman: Sex offender controlled my daughter's family

 “Our hearts are hurting, and we have considered what would be best for our students in the coming days,” the district said in a message posted online.

-Associated Press data journalist Larry Fenn and researcher Rhonda Shafer in New York contributed to this report.
+Associated Press data journalist Larry Fenn and researcher Rhonda Shafner in New York contributed to this report.

 Credit: AP